b-inary/postflop-solver/README.md

 - **Bunching effect**: At the time of writing, this is the only implementation that can handle the bunching effect.
   It supports up to four folded players (6-max game).
   The implementation correctly counts the number of card combinations and does not rely on heuristics such as manipulating the probability distribution of the deck.
-  However, please note that enabling the bunching effect increases the time complexity of the evaluation at the terminal nodes and slows down the computation significantly.
+  Note, however, that enabling the bunching effect increases the time complexity of the evaluation at the terminal nodes and slows down the computation significantly.

 [Discounted CFR]: https://arxiv.org/abs/1809.04040